3 red states will elect governors this fall. Could Democrats have a chance?

 Louisiana

 Louisiana is another state where a Democrat has held onto the governor's mansion, despite having a deeply red legislature.
-For the last 8 years, John Bel Edwards has held the governor's office, but this year he is out of the running due to Louisiana's term limit, which is capped at 2 consecutive years.
+For the last eight years, John Bel Edwards has held the governor's office, but this year he is out of the running due to Louisiana's term limit, which is capped at two consecutive terms.

 His departure creates an opportunity for Republicans to take total control over the state's top office — and with it, an opportunity to change or scrap policies passed by the Edwards administration over his last two terms.

-Note: A previous version of this story incorrectly stated that the Louisiana governor terms out after two consecutive years.
-It is two consecutive terms.